-We are a multidisciplinary research team based at King’s College London and Guy’s Hospital, dedicated to advancing biophotonics and its applications in health and disease.
+We are an interdisciplinary research team based at King’s College London and Guy’s Hospital, dedicated to advancing biophotonics and its applications in health and disease.
 Our research is driven by a commitment to address fundamental biomedical challenges and to develop innovative solutions for clinical practice.
 Follow us on twitter: @Bergholtlab

 News